 To view more profiles, click here

-For more information on Midwest II, please visit www.midwestecoat.comand for additional information on how Michigan Certified Development Corporation can help fund your business, please visit www.michigancdc.org, Michigan’s #1 SBA Lending Partner!
+For more information on Master Automatic Machine Company, Inc., visit www.masterautomatic.com, and for additional information on how MCDC can help fund your business, visit www.michigancdc.org, Michigan’s #1 SBA Lending Partner!